 Q: Can I replace black rice vinegar with balsamic vinegar or Shaoxing rice wine?

 A: Not really.
-Chinese black rice vinegar has a quite unique taste which is very different from balsamic vinegar.
+Chinese black rice vinegar has a unique taste which is very different from balsamic vinegar.
 Shaoxing rice wine is a type of cooking alcohol which has no similarity to vinegar.

 Kung Pao Chicken, the Authentic Way (宫保鸡丁)